ADDENDUM

 JULY

 I was saddened to hear of the death of Malcolm-Jamal Warner.
-My father spent most of his life being grumpy and miserable, but my family and I all enjoyed The Cosby Show when I was small, and "Theo" was one of few TV characters that could ever get my dad to laugh or crack a smile.
+My father spent much of his life being grumpy and miserable, but my family and I all enjoyed The Cosby Show when I was small, and "Theo" was one of few TV characters that could ever get my dad to laugh or crack a smile.

 AUNT'S 90TH